 To get any idea of what makes Vienna special (and mundane, and vexatious) you could visit.
 My top tip is in January when you see the city for what it really is: beautiful, cold and terribly well-organised.
 Or you could read a guide, although I warn you TripAdvisor will remind you of the perils of letting ordinary people near a WIFI network.
 Alternatively, there are contributions like this one.
 A vague attempt to try and see the city for what it really is (a hopeless endeavour).
-Needless to say you might find some hidden secret about the number one city although I warn you, I will not reveal the best Beisl or café or restaurant unless you contribute to my crowd-funding page (I also accept Bitcoin).
+Needless to say you might find some hidden secret about the number one city although I warn you, I will not reveal the best Beisl or café or restaurant unless you send me crypto-assets.

 Over the years, although the regularity and tone of the blog has inevitably changed, it remains true to its original ethos: to explore many facets of the Vienna way of living without resorting to inane lists about what’s cool and what’s not, how to know when you are a real Wiener (answer: never if you concoct a list about how to be a real Wiener) and what it really means to have world class life quality.
-And if nothing else, in that nine years or so, such a classification is still satisfyingly elusive.
+And if nothing else, in that decade or so (with a break in 2022 aside from a brief check-in) such a classification is still satisfyingly elusive.
 And with that thought, here is where it all began back in 2013:

 Vienna, 2013, the 23rd district

-Then again, somewhere has to be Elvis and somewhere has to be Hansi Hinterseer (former Olympic ski champion and now Tyrolean folk-crooner).
+Then again, somewhere has to be Elvis.
 Yet for some reason, reasons which may or may not be explained over the next few pages and months, someone has deemed consistently, or at least since I arrived, that Vienna is the King.

 But just before we get to the Viennese inequivalent of too many hot dogs and misadventures with toilets, a brief interlude and some context.
 My affair with Austria began in the late 90s, a time when Tony Blair was still popular, nobody had heard of Google and when it was an essential part of the Viennese experience to smoke.
-Like most English speaking expats before me, I came for love and stayed for the beer, customer service and fantastic summers.
-The love endured, so much so, that I was persuaded to become a father and now I live a mostly peaceful existence with my Viennese wife and family in the suburbs of Vienna (or would do if our neighbour could control their dog).
+Like most English speaking expats before me, I came for love and stayed for the beer, customer service and better weather .
+The love endured so much that I was even persuaded to become a father and now I live with my Viennese wife and family in the mind-numbing suburbs of southern Vienna.

-My work centres on the lucrative world of TEFL (although I have convinced my children I do important spy work for the highest bidder).
+My work centres (mostly) on the lucrative world of TEFL, although I have convinced my children I do important spy work for the highest bidder.
 Naturally, I didn’t plan it this way but on arriving here qualified as I was with a degree in the social sciences and, with hindsight, a disturbing lack of local language knowledge, it was either that or open a corner shop.
 (Which would have been impossible back then because Vienna had half-day closing on a Saturday, Sundays were like the UK in the 70s, and any shops open in the evening were selling something you probably wouldn’t give your Mum for Christmas, or almost certainly couldn’t wrap.)

-So with that image in mind, let’s take a peek…
+So with this image in mind, let’s take a peek…